What is SysML®?

 SysML also includes an allocation relationship to represent various types of allocation, including allocation of functions to components, logical to physical components, and software to hardware.

 A simple example of some of the key diagram types is highlighted in Figure 3.

 Figure 3.
 The Four Pillars of SysML

 The OMG SysML Specification includes diagram element tables in chapters 7-17 that identifies allowable symbols on each of the diagram types, as well as usage examples.
-Fragments corresponding to the design of a hybrid sports utility vehicle (HSUV) are included in the sample problem in Appendix B of the specification.
+Fragments corresponding to the design of a hybrid sports utility vehicle (HSUV) are included in the sample problem in Annex D of the specification.

 The OMG SysML Specification Version 1.4.1 is also published by the International Organization for Standardization (ISO) as a full International Standard (IS), whose short title is “ISO/IEC 19514:2017” and full title is "ISO/IEC 19514:2017, Information technology -- Object management group systems modeling language (OMG SysML)".
 The direct catalogue reference is https://www.iso.org/standard/65231.html.